Diet Plan Of 15 Supplements To Boost Immune System Now

 3. Vitamin D

-A decreased immune response is associated with low status of vitamin D. Good vitamin levels will help decrease the risk for respiratory infections.
+A decreased immune response is associated with low status of vitamin D. Good vitamin levels will help reduce the risk for respiratory infections.
 In individuals with such diseases, it may also boost reaction to antiviral therapies.
-Our main sources of Vitamin D are fish, tuna, sardines, milk, cheese, eggs, tofu, and fortified cereals.
-Our main source is sunshine on our skin.
+Our primary sources of Vitamin D are fish, tuna, sardines, milk, cheese, eggs, tofu, and fortified cereals.
+Our primary source is sunshine on our skin.
 You can not get enough vitamin D if you are self-isolating.
-If too many supplements of vitamin D take a long time, too much calcium will build up in the body (hypercalcemia).
+If too many vitamin D supplements take a long time, too much calcium will build up in the body (hypercalcemia).
 It may weaken your bones, damage your heart and kidneys.

 Do not take as dangerous as more than 100 micrograms of vitamin D a day.